 Does an Implantable Cardiac Defibrillator (ICD) require deactivation?
-Yes No Not applicable To deactivate, contact the appropriate area number, see below: : Calderdale: Mon-Fri 9-5pm ring Cardiology Department at Cald 224310.
-Out of hours ring CRH switchboard on 01422 35 - . die legiet en een Valid DNACPR decision in place Yes No Valid DNACPR decision in place If no, complete a DNACPR form and discuss with person (if Yes -
+Yes No Not applicable To deactivate.
+Office hours - Please ring the Devices Team at Calderdale Roya Cardiology on CRH ext 4310.
+Out of hours ring CRH switchboard on 01422 357171 and ask for • , , Valid DNACPR decision in place documented on a DNACPR Yes No form or ReSPECT form.
+If no, complete a ReSPECT form with the DNACPR decision.